 As with children, babies' heads should not be tilted far back to administer rescue breaths.
-The head should only be tilted back very slightly, to what is known as the 'sniffer's position', which will make it appear that the baby is sniffing the air.
+The head should only be tilted back very slightly, to what is known as the neutral head alignment.

-Compressions on babies should be administered with only two fingers, and compressions should be at a depth of one to one-and-a-half inches.
+Compressions on babies should be administered with only two fingers, and compressions should be at a depth of around 4 cms.